-ate these results is a 3.0GHz Pentium D with 2GB of RAM.
+We have tested our implementation by remeshing a large number of models of different characteristics, including models arising from isosurfaces, 3D photography, etc. Several representative examples are shown in Figure 5.
+Statistics regarding our remeshes are listed in Table 1.
+It relates p to the number of output triangles, the Hausdorff error, and the execution time.
+The system used to generate these results is a dual AMD Opteron 275 (4 cores total) with 4GB of RAM.
+This multi-core system is used to exploit trivially parallelizable aspects of the algorithm, such as computing t.
 The amount of RAM required for our experiments ranged from 17MB for the bunny with 69 thousand triangles to 470MB for the Pensatore mesh which has almost two million triangles.
 Memory consumption is mostly dependent on the data structures used for keeping the guidance field and do not grow significantly with the density of the output mesh as the fronts are the only other data structure that remains in memory.
-Unless stated otherwise, we use $\eta=1.2$ for the results described.
+Unless stated otherwise, we use $\eta = 1.2$ for the results described.

 One remarkable aspect of our algorithm is that it produces a very consistent distribution of triangle qualities that does not depend on the input mesh.
-This distribution can be seen in Figure 10, which includes 80 of our remeshes with exceedingly similar quality histograms.
-Figure 11 shows that our triangulations also have a low Hausdorff error.
-For ps large enough to produce fewer output triangles than input triangles, the measured error is about half of our predicted error bound.
-Figure 9 demonstrates the user's ability to control the output of our algorithm.
+This distribution can be seen in Figure 9, which includes 80 of our remeshes with exceedingly similar quality histograms.
+Figure 10 shows that our triangulations also have a low Hausdorff error.
+For $\rho$ s large enough to produce fewer output triangles than input triangles, the measured error is about half of our predicted error bound.
+Figure 8 demonstrates the user's ability to control the output of our algorithm.
 In addition to being used to generate full remeshes, we can apply our algorithm to other novel applications.

-4.1 Local Remeshing for Boolean Operations
+4.1.
+Local Remeshing for Boolean Operations

 Many interactive tools require local remeshing after an operation has been performed.
-One such example is CSG operations on two meshes S_1 and S_2 .
+One such example is CSG operations on two meshes $S_1$ and $S_2$ .
 Since these operations need to stitch two incompatible triangulations together, they typically create many thin triangles and high valence vertices.
 A local remeshing is sufficient since only the triangles involved in the intersection are affected.